hadashiA/VContainer/README.md

 ### ScriptableObject Integration

-It is useful to register the setting information saved as Asset as follows.
+It is useful to register the setting information saved as ScriptableObject Asset as follows.

 ```csharp
 [Serializable]